-In our experiment, we take thr binary indicator as the outcome and learn individual SL and DL predictive models for them.
-From the SL classification family, we use Naïve Bayes (NB), Support Vector Machine (SVM), Random Forest (RF), logistic regression, and XGBoost (XGB) while we use a Multi-Layer Perceptron as a DL classifier.
+In our experiments, we take the binary indicator as the outcome and learn individual SL and DL predictive models.
+From the SL classification family, we use Naïve Bayes (NB), Support Vector Machine (SVM), Random Forest (RF), logistic regression, and XGBoost (XGB) while we use a Multi-Layer Perceptron (MLP) as a DL classifier.
 We extensively use Quanteda (Benoit et al., 2018) for text preprocessing where we removed links and punctuation.
-For learning SL models we used caRet (Kuhn, 2008) packages in R and SciKitLearn(Pedregosa et al., 2011) in python.
+For learning SL models we used caRet (Kuhn, 2008) package in R and SciKitLearn(Pedregosa et al., 2011) in python.
 For DL models, we utilize the transformers (Wolf et al., 2020) and Keras (Chollet, 2015) libraries in Python.

-In our experimental setting, we test the predictive capacity of these models three different ways of featurization.
+In our experimental setting, we test the predictive capacity of these models with three different ways of featurization.
 The first mode of featurization is a document feature matrix of the tweet texts with no weighting.
-The second is a term-frequency inverse-document-frequency (TF-IDF) representation of tweet texts.
+The second is a term-frequency inverse-document-frequency (tf-idf) representation of tweet texts.
 Thirdly we combine textual and visual elements in a [898, 612, 768] embedding matrix as input data.
-This means, that for multimodal representations, there is a 612*768 feature matrix to represent every tweet and its image. of e
+This means, that for multimodal representations, there is a 612*768 feature matrix to represent every tweet and its image.
+When combining SL algorithms with embedding features we reduce the dimensionality of every tweet’s feature matrix from two dimensions to one.
+We then reduce the number of features to two by performing a principal component analysis on them

-This feature matrix is created using VisualBERT.
-(L. H. Li et al., 2019) Figure 2 shows how VisualBERT combines textual and visual input into a combined feature matrix.
+This feature matrix is created using VisualBERT (L. H. Li et al., 2019).
+Figure 2 shows how VisualBERT combines textual and visual input into a combined feature matrix.
 The textual part is a BERT model, where word embeddings are generated from tokens.
 The visual embeddings are generated using a pre-trained image model, that detects objects in images.
 In our case, we use Facebook’s detectron2 library.
-(Wu et al., 2019) As seen in Figure 1 the image model produces region proposals and transforms these into embedding representations of those regions.
-Textual and visual embeddings are then passed into a transformer of the same architecture as the BERT base version as proposed by Devlin et al. (2019).
+(Wu et al., 2019) As seen in Figure 2 the image model produces region proposals and transforms these into embedding representations of those regions.
+Textual and visual embeddings are then passed into a transformer which is again of the same architecture as the BERT base version as proposed by Devlin et al. (2019).

-Training happens by two tasks also closely based on the BERT training procedure.
+Training of VisualBERT happens by two tasks also closely related to the BERT training procedure.
 The authors call them (1) Masked language modeling with the image and (2) Sentence-image prediction.
 In (1) some textual elements from the text input are masked and the model must predict what that text should be.
 Image input is never masked.
-In (2) the model decide which of the two given captions belongs to an image.
+In (2) the model must decide which of the two given captions belong to an image.
 This procedure is “allowing the model to implicitly discover useful alignments between both sets of inputs, and build up a new joint representation.”
 (L. H. Li et al., 2019, p.
 4)

 Figure 2: VisualBERT architecture, from L. H. Li et al. (2019)

-n reduce the number of features to two by performing a principal component analysis on them.